Skip to Main Content

 Here are some statements from academic publishers about the use of generative AI.

-• Nature publishers: "... researchers using LLM tools should document this use in the methods or acknowledgements sections.”
+• Nature publishers: "... researchers using LLM tools should document this use in the methods or acknowledgements sections.
+If a paper does not include these sections, the introduction or another appropriate section can be used to document the use of the LLM.”

 • Taylor & Francis